Manipulator Differential Kinematics: Part 1: Kinematics, Velocity, and Applications: Manipulator Jacobian Applications

 We first re-arrange (\ref{eq:j0})

-which can only be solved when $\matfn{J}{\vec{q}}$ is square (and non-singular), which is when the robot has 6 degrees-of-freedom.
+which can only be solved when $\matfn{J}{\vec{q}}$ is square (and non-singular), which is when the robot has six degrees-of-freedom.

-For redundant robots there is no unique solution for (\ref{eq:rrmc1}).
+For redundant robots, there is no unique solution for (\ref{eq:rrmc1}).
 Consequently, the most common approach is to use the Moore-Penrose pseudoinverse

-The pseudoinverse will return joint velocities with the minimum velocity norm of the possible solutions.
+The pseudoinverse will return joint velocities with the minimum velocity norm of the possible solutions, although note an important caveat on mixed units described in Excurse \ref{fig:note1}.

 Immediately from this, we can construct a primitive open-loop velocity controller.
-At each time step we must calculate the manipulator Jacobian $\matfn{J}{\vec{q}}$ which is a function of the robot's current configuration $\vec{q}$.
-Then we set $\vec{\nu}$ to the desired spatial velocity of the end-effector.
+At each time step, we must calculate the manipulator Jacobian $\matfn{J}{\vec{q}}$ which is a function of the robot's current configuration $\vec{q}$.
+Then we set ${^0\vec{\nu}}$ to the desired spatial velocity of the end-effector.

-A more useful application of RRMC is to employ it in a closed-loop pose controller which we denote position-based servoing (PBS).
-Using this method we can get the end-effector to travel in a straight line, in the robot's task space, towards some desired end-effector pose as displayed in Figure \ref{fig:rrmc1}.
+A more useful application of RRMC is to employ it in a closed-loop pose controller which we denote as position-based servoing (PBS).
+Using this method we can make the end-effector travel in a straight line, in the robot's task space, towards some desired end-effector pose as displayed in Figure \ref{fig:rrmc1}.
 The PBS scheme relies on an error vector which represents the translation and rotation from the end-effector's current pose to the desired pose

-where the top three rows correspond to the translational error in the world frame, the bottom three rows correspond to the rotational error in the world frame, $\mat[0]{T}_{e}$ is the forward kinematics of the robot which represents the end-effector pose in the base frame of the robot, $\mat[0]{T}_{e^*}$ is the desired end-effector pose in the base frame of the robot ($\cdot^*$ denotes desired not actual), and $\alpha(\cdot) : \SO{3} \mapsto \mathbb{R}^3$ transforms a rotation matrix to its Euler vector equivalent \cite{ik3}.
+where the top three rows correspond to the translational error in the world frame, the bottom three rows correspond to the rotational error in the world frame, ${^0\T_e} = {\cal K}(\q)$ is the forward kinematics of the robot which represents the end-effector pose in the base frame of the robot, $\mat[0]{T}_{e^*}$ is the desired end-effector pose in the base frame of the robot ($\cdot^*$ denotes desired), and $\alpha(\cdot) : \SO{3} \mapsto \mathbb{R}^3$ transforms a rotation matrix to its Euler vector equivalent \cite{ik3}.
+The Euler vector is a form of angle-axis representation and specifies an axis of rotation and the angle of rotation about that axis. \begin{excurse}[!t]